OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card-with-a-subtle-animation/README.md

 # 🐞 Creating a CSS-only Expanding Card with a Subtle Animation

 This document details the creation of an expanding card effect using only CSS.
 No JavaScript is required.
-The effect involves a card that smoothly expands vertically when hovered over, revealing hidden content.
-We'll use standard CSS3 properties for this effect, focusing on transitions and transforms.
+We'll achieve this using CSS transitions and transforms, resulting in a smooth and visually appealing animation.
+This example uses plain CSS; adapting it to Tailwind CSS is straightforward by replacing class names with their Tailwind equivalents.

-## Description of the Styling
+**Description of the Styling:**

-The card will have a basic design initially.
-On hover, the card's height will increase to reveal additional content initially hidden using the `max-height` property.
-A subtle ease-in-out transition will smooth the expansion.
-We'll also add a slight box-shadow change to enhance the effect.
+The card starts with minimal dimensions.
+On hover, the card smoothly expands to a larger size, accompanied by a subtle shadow effect that adds depth.
+The transition is implemented using CSS transitions, ensuring a smooth animation.

-## Full Code
+**Full Code:**

 ```html
 <!DOCTYPE html>